RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ```

 ### 16. External service extraction
-Automatically extract the external services used by the chatbot from the README and action files with ChatGPT.
+Automatically extract the external services used by the chatbot from the README and action files with an LLM (OpenAI GPT or Google Gemini).

 **Paper corresponding step**: Creation of the BRASATO dataset - External Service Extraction